rivt-info/rivtinfo.github.io/rivt.md

 exclude     rv.X("""any text

-                    Any function changed to X is not evaluated is used for comments and debugging.
+                    Any function changed to X is not evaluated.
+Used for comments and debugging.

                 """)

 write-md    rv.writemd()